khotilov/cmssw/DQM/domain/doc/Illustrations/README.txt

     - Security: No passwords or permissions set
     - Save PDF

+How to convert Office documents to PDF in general:
+  - Open file in Office 2008 on a Mac
+  - File / Print... / Save as PDF

-How to convert Excel charts to PDF:
+How to convert individual Excel charts to PDF:
   - Open file in Office 2008 on a Mac
   - Select chart you want to save
   - Right click, Save as Picture...